feelinglovelynow/ace-graph-database/README.md

         name: true,
         actors: {
           $o: {
-            filterByPropValue: [ { prop: 'firstName' }, 'doesNotEqual', { value: 'Laurence' } ], // respond with actors other then Lauence, filterByPropProp is also available where the 2nd index of this array is a prop
+            filterByPropValue: [ { prop: 'firstName' }, 'doesNotEqual', 'Laurence' ], // respond with actors other then Lauence, filterByPropProp is also available where the 2nd index of this array is a prop
             sort: { prop: 'salary', how: 'dsc' }, // sort actors by salary
             limit: { count: 2, skip: 1 }, // skip the first actor then show the next 2
             flow: [ 'filterByPropValue', 'sort', 'limit', 'newProps' ], // do options in this order